GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 === Problem formulation

 #draft[
-  - We solve is using RL -> need for an environment
+  - We solve is using RL -> need for an environment\
+    TODO: justify why we use RL.
+Isn't that weird to talk about RL in 5.1 and then to justify using it after in 5.2 ?
   - discrete step-based stochastic process.
   - Agent moves, listens to audio, and decides where to go next.
 ]
-// TODO: justify why we use RL.
-Isn't that weird to talk about RL in 5.1 and then to justify using it after in 5.2 ?

 #reset-acronym("WER")
 *#acr("WER") metric for #acr("ASR").*
-The #acr("ASR") task consists in recognizing the words pronounced by a speaker from an audio record.
+The #acr("ASR") task consists of recognizing the words pronounced by a speaker from an audio record.
 The performance of #acr("ASR") systems is evaluated by the #acr("WER") metric.
 It is computed as follows:
 $
   "WER" = (s + d + i) / n
 $
-where $s$ is the number of substitutions, $d$ of deletions, and $i$ of insertions needed to transform the predicted text into the true sentence.
+where $s$ is the number of substitutions, $d$ of deletions, and $i$ of insertions needed to transform the true sentence into the predicted text.
 $n$ counts the total number of words of the ground truth.
+Hence, the #acr("WER") quantifies the difference between the original and transcribed text.
+The total number of errors $s + d + i$ is also called the Levenshtein or edit distance, proposed by Vladimir Levenshtein in 1965 @levenshtein_binary_1965.
+Its default formulation considers comparing two strings at the character level.
+Besides, the #acr("WER") score uses words as the fundamental tokens.
+As its definition is recursive, most implementations leverage dynamic computing.

+*Running of an episode.*
-An episode starts #todo
+An episode starts with the agent and one or several sources randomly placed in the room.
+#todo #draft[the running of an episode]

 ==== Environment definition
 <sec:rl:problem:formulation:environment>

-#draft[
-  The environment denotes the practical specification and implementation of the #acr("MDP") for the RL problem.
-]
 The #acr("RL") environment corresponds to the #acr("MDP") formulation and implementation for the task.
-In this section, we present those characteristics along with the motivations that have led to this final specification.
+In this section, we present those characteristics and the motivations that led to this final specification.

 *#acr("POMDP").*
 The original #acr("MDP") model is not sufficient to represent our environment.